Selected publications from Oxular and collaborators showcasing our approach to treating retinal disease.

 Suprachoroidal drug administration utilizes the anatomy of the suprachoroidal space and the transport within the space to distribute drug to the posterior region of the eye without intraocular penetration.

-Powerful new retinal treatments with gene and cell therapy are driving development of administration into difficult to access ocular spaces.
+New retinal treatments with gene and cell therapy are driving development of administration into difficult to access ocular spaces.
 While sub-retinal therapeutic administration using a small gauge needles have demonstrated successful visual results with both gene and cell therapies, complications observed that are related to sub-retinal injections are of concern.
-While sub-retinal injections are well suited for treatment of genetic defects in the retina and RPE, other routes of administration such as intravitreal and suprachoroidal may be better suited for certain ocular gene and cell therapies.
+While sub-retinal injections are well suited for treatment of genetic defects in the retina and RPE, other routes of administration such as intravitreal and suprachoroidal may be better suited for certain ocular gene and cell therapies

 Safety of Submacular Suprachoroidal Drug Administration via a Microcatheter: Retrospective Analysis of European Treatment Results